JetBrains/kotlin/docs/fir/fir-basics.md

 - **FIR2IR**: At this stage, the compiler transforms resolved FIR to backed IR.

-As you may notice, phases from `SUPER_TYPES` till `CONTRACTS` run for non-local declarations.
+As you may notice, phases from `COMPILER_REQUIRED_ANNOTATIONS` till `ANNOTATION_ARGUMENTS` run for non-local declarations.
 When the compiler meets some local classifier declaration (local class or anonymous object) during body resolve, it runs all those phases for that classifier specifically.

 ## FIR elements